NASA-GRACE/GRACE-California-Groundwater/README.md

 If using NLDAS or another model that requires earthdata authentication, the user needs to set up that authentication first.
 Details in scripts/soil_moisture_download.py

+If ffmpeg is installed, the workflow will attempt to generate animations of the data after masking to the region of interest.
+If ffmpeg can't be found, this step will be skipped.